beatrizdossantos/beatrizdossantos/README.md

 ## About Me

-- 🎓 Estudando Análise e Desenvolvimento de Sistemas na FATEC-SP.
+- 🎓 Studying Systems Development at FATEC-SP.
-- 🔭 Desenvolvendo um TCC sobre {tema}.
+- 🔭 Writing a Undergraduate Thesis about {theme}.
-- 💼 Trabalhando como Dev FullStack .NET no nível Pleno.
+- 💼 Working as a .NET FullStack Developer.

 ## My Skills

 **Applications and Data**